Avoid being a seasonal flu statistic

-So, like a good community role model, I took my first flu shot in 2003.
+Trying to be a good community role model, I took my first flu shot in 2003.
 And that year, I never had the flu.
 Nor did I suffer from any adverse effects after getting the flu shot.
-Needless to say, the next year, I made a specific point to see my doctor that fall, and got the flu shot.
+Needless to say, the next autumn, I made a specific point to see my doctor, and got the flu shot.
 And that year again, I never came down with the flu.
 Such was also the case, the year after, and the year after, and every year since.
 It’s not a coincidence.
-In the 15 years I have been having an annual autumn flu shot, I never once caught the flu!
+In the 16 years I have been having an annual autumn flu shot, I never once caught the flu!

 Now, a cold is a germ, and a flu is a virus.
 I have had a head cold, but never the seasonal flu with its weeks-long aches and pains, sneezing and coughing, and feeling like death warmed over week after week.
 When I have had a cold, its symptoms have usually been milder, and of shorter duration.

 When the H1N1 virus scared people early in this decade, everyone rushed out and lined up to get the flu shot.
 Deaths and hospitalizations fell sharply.
 Check out the data from the Public Health Agency of Canada on flu-related hospitalizations and deaths.
 You can plainly see from the graphs showing that both deaths and hospitalizations for flu-related causes dropped sharply in the years after the H1N1 scare, that the flu shot works.
 Just as soon as the H1N1 scare abated, and people shrugged off the need to be vaccinated against the seasonal flu, both deaths and hospitalizations shot right back to their historical levels.

 Let’s understand the facts: